Black honeyeater: Distribution and habitat

-The black honeyeater is a bird of the dry inland of Australia, being generally widespread though scattered in western Queensland and New South Wales to the South Australian border, and occasionally recorded in the Victorian Mallee and Wimmera regions.
+The black honeyeater is a bird of the dry inland of Australia, being generally widespread though scattered in western Queensland and New South Wales to the South Australian border, and occasionally recorded in the Mallee and Wimmera regions of Victoria.
 In South Australia, it occurs in the south-east and it is widespread in the central and northern regions of Western Australia, with some rare sightings in the south near Kalgoorlie.
 In the Northern Territory, it is widespread around Alice Springs, with some vagrants to the Top End.

 It is dependent on the presence of the berrigan emu bush (Eremophila longifolia) and related species.
 As a result, the black honeyeater is found in open woodlands and shrublands of arid and semi-arid regions, as well as in mulga or mallee woodlands, and it is also found in spinifex savanna where flowering shrubs such as grevilleas and paperbarks occur.
 It has been noted that the black honeyeater is able to locate emu bushes, even when clumps consist of only two or three and are separated by many kilometres of country, which suggests the importance of this plant–bird association.

 The black honeyeater is considered to be migratory rather than strictly nomadic, with regular seasonal movements related to flowering of food plants, especially the emu bush.
 Some move south in the Southern Hemisphere spring and summer, and northwards again in autumn and winter.
 During severe droughts it has been recorded south of Bendigo and in the Hunter Region.
 Irruptions (sudden population increases) can occur in some areas after rain or the movement of floodwaters.
 Breeding has generally been recorded in the drainage basins of Cooper Creek and the Darling River in southwestern Queensland and northwestern New South Wales, as well as in the Pilbara and Gascoyne regions in Western Australia.
 However, favourable conditions may result in it breeding anywhere during an irruption.